MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 ## DESCRIPTION

-The `ConvertFrom-Json` cmdlet converts a JavaScript Object Notation (JSON) formatted string to a custom **PSCustomObject** object that has a property for each field in the JSON string.
+The `ConvertFrom-Json` cmdlet converts a JavaScript Object Notation (JSON) formatted string to a custom **PSObject** or **Hashtable** object that has a property for each field in the JSON string.
 JSON is commonly used by web sites to provide a textual representation of objects.
-The JSON standard does not prohibit usage that is prohibited with a **PSCustomObject**.
+The cmdlet adds the properties to the new object as it processes each line of the JSON string.

+The JSON standard allows duplicate key names, which are prohibited in **PSObject** end **Hashtable** types.
 For example, if the JSON string contains duplicate keys, only the last key is used by this cmdlet.
 See other examples below.

 To generate a JSON string from any object, use the `ConvertTo-Json` cmdlet.

 This cmdlet was introduced in PowerShell 3.0.

 > [!NOTE]
-> This cmdlet doesn't support JSON with comments.
+> Beginning with PowerShell 6, the cmdlet supports JSON with comments.
+JSON comments start with two
+> forward slashes (`//`) characters.
+JSON comments aren't captured in the objects output by the
+> cmdlet.
+Prior to PowerShell 6, `ConvertFrom-Json` would return an error when it encountered a JSON
+> comment.

 ## EXAMPLES